 Staff understood the importance of respecting people's choice and privacy.
 They spoke with us about how they cared for people and we observed that people were offered choices in what they wanted to wear, what they preferred to eat and whether they took part in activities.
 Choices were offered in line with people's care plans and preferred communication style.
 Where people declined to take part in an activity or wanted an alternative this was respected.
-One person had told staff they wanted to go to film club and after the arrangements were made and they were due to leave, they changed their mind and wanted to go out for a coffee and a piece of cake instead.
-Staff quickly adapted to the change of plan.
-We spoke with the person on their return from the outing and they told us they had "had a good time" and "It was nice".
+An advocate told us, "It is also clear from speaking to the staff that their approach to the provision of support is person centred, ensuring that the residents are each given choice and opportunities to change their daytime activities".
+They added "The residents which I support love their activities and feel they are able to say if they do not wish to attend, without concern.